 - Persistent Bad Breath.
 Advanced periodontitis can cause the jawbone to lose mass, and one potential consequence of that is the shifting of teeth in the mouth as the supporting base for the teeth moves.

 Again, if you find yourself constantly experiencing any of these symptoms, you should probably visit your dentist as soon as possible.
 Even if gum disease isn’t the cause, the described symptoms are never good signs and could be indicative of other oral health issues.

 How Can Periodontal Disease be Treated in Temecula, CA?

 Once your dentist accurately diagnoses periodontal disease, he or she can go ahead and proceed with the periodontal treatment.
 In most cases, what this means is that you need to undergo a deep cleaning procedure called “root planing and scaling”.

 This dental procedure is essentially a more intense version of the regular cleaning you get at your biannual checkup.
 To clear the area of harmful bacteria, your dentist will numb the gums and meticulously scrape away any signs of bacteria that have gathered below the gumline, in between the gum and the tooth root.
 The root will then be smoothed down to prevent future food and plaque from sticking there.
 Antibiotics will likely be prescribed both for oral use and for physical application over the area.

 If you think you have periodontal disease, you should consult with K. Pat Brown, DDS, Inc. to see what services are available to you.
+You can also see our cosmetic dentist if you are looking to enhance your smile through solutions like dental implants and veneers.
 You can always contact the dentists at K. Pat Brown, DDS, to schedule a checkup!
-Just call (951) 695-6269 or visit our website to set up a time to visit our office.
+Get in touch by visiting our Contact page and calling us at (951) 695-6269 or visiting our website to set up a time to visit our office.